- Location: Western Bohemia, approximately 130 km west of Prague in the Czech Republic.

 Karlovy Vary is the biggest of the three renowned Czech Spa towns.
 You will thoroughly enjoy the health spas and feel refreshed and energetic.
 One of the greatest attractions of Karlovy Vary is its mineral water.
 There are 12 different types of mineral waters, and each having different flavors and qualities.

 Karlovy Vary is a great place to pamper your body and soul in mineral water that has got healing power.
 There are also several thermal hotel pools where you can flock in.
-The spa treatment provides a number of services ranging from various thermal pools to wallow in, curative baths, massage electro treatments and saunas.
+The spa treatment provides a number of services ranging from various thermal pools to wallow in, curative baths, massage electro treatments, and saunas.

-The Karlovy Vary museum is a small one that traces the history of the place through its awesome exhibits on local culture, industry and activities.
+The Karlovy Vary museum is a small one that traces the history of the place through its awesome exhibits on local culture, industry, and activities.
 The place has also got a number of historical buildings.
-Chateau gate was built upon the order of Charles IV, which got destroyed by devastating fire in 1604.
+Chateau gate was built upon the order of Charles IV, which got destroyed by a devastating fire in 1604.
 Only its tower was reconstructed later in a baroque style.
 Post Office Manor House, another historical building built in 1791, has got a classic style of design.
 The interior of the building reflects the ultimate romanticism.
 National House building is another example of great architecture.
-Currently it is in deplorable condition though.
-Built in 1886, the Metropolitan Theater will amaze you with its exquisite interiors.
+Currently, it is in deplorable condition though.
+Built-in 1886, the Metropolitan Theater will amaze you with its exquisite interiors.
 A painted curtain representing an allegory of arts by F. Matschem at the top would baffle you.
 Three Moors House stands in Stara Louka street.
 It was once the home of great J. W. Goethe during many of his stays in Karlovy Vary.

-Those who love shopping, should head toward the Old Louka Street — the most famous shopping street of Karlovy Vary.
+Those who love shopping should head toward the Old Louka Street — the most famous shopping street of Karlovy Vary.
 It is lined with high-end boutiques, elegant cafes and specialty shops.

 You can either hike or take a cable car up to the 35-meter Diana Lookout Tower which offers a beautiful view of Karlovy Vary and the surrounding countryside.